kilipan/nasin-toki/README.md

 In the `kepeken` sentence, the (seemingly direct) object is not marked with `e`.
 The resolution: `kepeken` is a word that does not exist in English.
 It's *indirect* object is the thing that's being used (to achieve something), not its direct object, like would be the case for the English verb "to use".

+### negation of prepositions
+Usually, prepositions cannot be modified when used in their grammatical function.
+We can follow them with the particle `ala`, though.
+This negates the preposition.

+`mi lon ala tomo` - "I am not in the house."
+`soweli li tawa ala kasi` - "The naked mole rat does not move to the eggplant."

 ## how to use preverbs
 The [preverbs](https://github.com/kilipan/nasin-toki#preverbs) are used to change the semantic field in ways that simple modifiers cannot.